SS Melita: Building

 Just before the First World War, CP was developing the idea of cabin class to replace both first and second class.
 Accordingly it had Melita and Minnedosa fitted out with only two classes of passenger accommodation.
 Melita had berths for 550 passengers in cabin class and 1,200 in third class.

-UK service
+Melita

 CP took delivery of Melita on 12 January 1918.
 Her maiden voyage was from Liverpool to St John, New Brunswick, but her regular route was between Liverpool and New York.

+By the summer of 1918, Melita was a troopship, taking men from New York to Europe.
+After the Armistice of 11 November 1918 she repatriated US and Canadian troops from France.
+In war service, she carried 12,583 troops and passengers.
+Altogether, Canadian Pacific ships carried more than a million troops and passengers, and carried more than four million tons of cargo and munitions.

-In 1919 the UK Government chartered her for one voyage from Glasgow to Bombay.
+In 1919, the UK Government chartered her for one voyage from Glasgow to Bombay.